HPxpat/ftpmap/README.md

 * FTPMap 0.14

-1. added brute force function for user root
+1. Added brute force function for user root
+2. Added colors

 #### For release 1.0 we need TODO: